FreeTheMeme/python-file-short/README.md

 ## TODO:

 - [x] add user input
-- [ ] maybe do something with arrays to get rid of dupes?
+- [x] maybe do something with arrays to get rid of dupes?
+- [ ] find a way to clear labels